mikeevstropov/vuex-loopback/README.md

 #### 4. Create Vuex module by the module factory.

-Before use built-in components `ItemsLoader` and `ItemEditor` you need to create Vuex modules for each Loopback collections that you want to manage.
-For example we will create named module `vlArticles` for the `Articles` collection.
+Before use built-in components `ItemsLoader` and `ItemEditor` you need to create the Vuex module of Loopback collection which you want to manage.
+For example we will create a named module `vlArticles` of `Articles` collection.

 ```javascript